icons8/lunacy-docs/docs/text.md

 ![Common layer settings](public/text-allsettings.png).

 Combinations of layer styling effects and typography settings make up text styles.
-You can save text styles to the document assets and [reuse](https://docs.icons8.com/layerstyles/#text-styles) them across your project.
+You can save text styles to the document assets and <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">reuse</a> them across your project.
 Also,you can find your recent text styles on the floating panel (see below).

 >**Note:** When you edit a text whose style includes both typography and common layer settings, Lunacy hides layer styling effects and shows them back once you exit the edit mode.
 This is for the ease of editing heavily styled texts (see the gif below).

 ![Hiding common layer effects](public/text-effectsno.gif)

-For details about styling properties, read [here](https://docs.icons8.com/styling/).
+For details about styling properties, read <a href="https://docs.icons8.com/styling/" target="_blank">here</a>.

 ## [Floating panel](#floating-panel)